Cyberwarfare: Definition

 Taddeo offered the following definition in 2012:

-Robinson et al. proposed in 2015, that the intent of the attacker dictates whether an attack is warfare or not, defining cyber warfare as "the use of cyber attacks with a warfare-like intent."
+Robinson et al. proposed in 2015 that the intent of the attacker dictates whether an attack is warfare or not, defining cyber warfare as "the use of cyber attacks with a warfare-like intent."

-In 2010, the former US National Coordinator for Security, Infrastructure Protection and Counter-terrorism, Richard A. Clarke, defined cyberwarfare as "actions by a nation-state to penetrate another nation's computers or networks for the purposes of causing damage or disruption."
-Own cyber-physical infrastructure may be weaponized and used by the adversary in case of a cyber conflict, thus turning such infrastructure into tactical weapons.
+In 2010, the former US National Coordinator for Security, Infrastructure Protection and Counter-terrorism, Richard A. Clarke, defined cyberwarfare as "actions by a nation-state to penetrate another nation's computers or networks for the purposes of causing damage or disruption".
+The target's own cyber-physical infrastructure may be used by the adversary in case of a cyber conflict, thus weaponizing it.

 Controversy of term

-There is debate on whether the term "cyberwarfare" is accurate.
-In 2012, Eugene Kaspersky, founder of Kaspersky Lab, concludes that "cyberterrorism" is a more accurate term than "cyberwar."
+There is debate on whether the term "cyber warfare" is accurate.
+In 2012, Eugene Kaspersky, founder of Kaspersky Lab, concluded that "cyberterrorism" is a more accurate term than "cyberwar."
 He states that "with today's attacks, you are clueless about who did it or when they will strike again.
 It's not cyber-war, but cyberterrorism."
-Howard Schmidt, former Cyber Security Coordinator of the Obama Administration, said that "there is no cyberwar...
+Howard Schmidt, former Cyber Security Coordinator in the Obama administration, said that "there is no cyberwar...
 I think that is a terrible metaphor and I think that is a terrible concept.
 There are no winners in that environment."

-Some experts take issue with the possible consequences linked to the warfare analogy.
-In 2011, Ron Deibert, of Canada's Citizen Lab, has warned of a "militarization of cyberspace", as militaristic responses may not be appropriate.
-Although, to date, even serious cyber attacks which have disrupted large parts of a nations electrical grids (230,000 customers, Ukraine, 2015) or affected access to medical care, thus endangering life (NHS, WannaCry, 2017) have not led to military action.
+Some experts take issue with the possible consequences linked to the warfare goal.
+In 2011, Ron Deibert, of Canada's Citizen Lab, warned of a "militarization of cyberspace", as militaristic responses may not be appropriate.
+However, to date, even serious cyber-attacks that have disrupted large parts of a nation's electrical grid (230,000 customers, Ukraine, 2015) or affected access to medical care, thus endangering life (UK National Health Service, WannaCry, 2017) have not led to military action.

-In 2017, Oxford academic Lucas Kello proposed a new term – "Unpeace" – to denote highly damaging cyber actions whose non-violent effects do not rise to the level of traditional war.
+In 2017, Oxford academic Lucas Kello proposed a new term, "Unpeace", to denote highly damaging cyber actions whose non-violent effects do not rise to the level of traditional war.
 Such actions are neither warlike nor peace-like.
-Although they are non-violent, and thus not acts of war, their damaging effects on the economy and society may be greater than even some armed attacks.
-This term is closely related to the concept of the "grey zone" which has come to prominence in 2017, describing actions which fall below the traditional threshold of war.
+Although they are non-violent, and thus not acts of war, their damaging effects on the economy and society may be greater than those of some armed attacks.
+This term is closely related to the concept of the "grey zone", which came to prominence in 2017, describing hostile actions that fall below the traditional threshold of war.
+But as Kello explained, technological unpeace differs from the grey zone as the term is commonly used in that unpeace by definition is never overtly violent or fatal, whereas some grey-zone actions are violent, even if they are not acts of war.